Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Zeroth-Order Block Smoothed Gradient Descent Ascent

-\end{theorem} The results in Theorem \ref{thm:zobsgda} show that ZOB-SGDA can converge to a stationary point at the convergence of $\mathcal{O}((N/K)^{\frac{1}{4}})$.
-Note that we do not impose the Lipschitz assumption on $f(x,y)$ in Theorem \ref{thm:zobsgda}.
+The results in Theorem \ref{thm:zobsgda} show that ZOB-SGDA can converge to a stationary point at the rate of $\mathcal{O}\big(\big(\frac{N}{K}\big)^{\frac{1}{4}}\big)$, which corresponds to a KKT point under proper conditions (see Section \ref{sec:discussion} for further discussion).
+Note that Theorem \ref{thm:zobsgda} does not require the Lipschitz continuity assumption for $f(x,y)$.
+We provide the proof of Theorem \ref{thm:zobsgda} in Appendix \ref{app:proof_of_thm_ZOBSGDA}.

 Similarly, based on Theorem \ref{thm:zobsgda}, we have the following corollary to characterize the query complexity of ZOB-SGDA.